prkedia81/football-league-management/README.md

 - [ ] Player select combo box
 - [ ] In the players list, add the CRS ID along with it
 - [ ] Add upload team from Excel in the squad match with Registration ID
-- [ ] Change the way players are selected - CHANGE DB
-- [ ] GOAL KEEPER In Player List
+- [ ] Change the way players are selected + CHANGE DB -> GOAL KEEPER, Captain In Player List
-- [ ] Captain in a match

 ## Reports to be Generated: